-For purposes of this subparagraph (C), the value of securities owned by the employee, the employee's spouse and minor children must be aggregated.
+For purposes of this subparagraph (C), the value of securities owned by the employee, his or her spouse and minor children must be aggregated.

 - D. Exemption for certain federal government securities.
 An employee may participate in a particular matter where the disqualifying financial interest arises from ownership of short-term federal government securities or from U.S. Savings Bonds. - E. Exemption for interests of tax-exempt organization.
-An employee may participate in a particular matter where the disqualifying financial interest arises from the ownership of publicly traded or municipal securities or long-term federal government securities by an organization which is tax-exempt pursuant to 26 U.S.C. § 501(c)(3) or (4), and of which the employee is an unpaid officer, director, trustee or employee, if: - (1) the matter affects only the organization's investments, not the organization directly; - (2) the employee plays no role in making investment decisions for the organization, except for participating in the decision to invest in several different categories of investments such as stocks, bonds, or mutual funds; and - (3) the organization's only relationship to the issuer, other than that which arises from routine commercial transactions, is that of an investor.
+An employee may participate in a particular matter where the disqualifying financial interest arises from the ownership of publicly traded or municipal securities or long-term federal government securities by an organization which is tax-exempt pursuant to 26 U.S.C. § 501(c)(3) or (4), and of which the employee is an unpaid officer, director, trustee or employee, if: